Everything You Need to Know About the Short-Haired Australian Shepherd

 Short-Haired Aussie: Personality and Characteristics

-The short-haired Australian Shepherds have sharp intellects and keen observation capabilities and are curious pets, always looking for patterns.
+Short-haired Australian Shepherds have a sharp intellect and keen observation capabilities.
+They are curious pets, always looking for patterns.

 The Australian Shepherds tend to be reserved and cautious around strangers.
 A poorly socialized Aussie may become violent when seeing other people or dogs.

-And to help them become used to meeting new faces, owners should encourage their dogs to interact with others while avoiding forcing social situations on them.
+To help them become used to meeting new faces, owners should encourage their dogs to interact with others.
+At the same time, they should avoid forcing social situations on their furry friends.

 One thing potential dog owners should be aware of is that Australian Shepherds bark a lot.
 They are very vocal dogs and will often bark to alert their owners to something that is happening.